RISE-UNIBAS/clean-code/course/github/2_core_concepts.md

 - read the [documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/deleting-and-restoring-branches-in-a-pull-request#deleting-a-branch-used-for-a-pull-request) on deleting branches with the web-interface
 - delete the "new"-branch with the web-interface

+# Optional tasks

-## Task n: Commit to "x"-branch and push to remote with GitHub Desktop
+## Task 13: Commit to "x"-branch and push to remote with GitHub Desktop
 - take some image, add it to "x"-branch, and push to remote with GitHub Desktop

-## Task 13: clone repo x and make a pull request with a change to file y
+## Task 14: clone repo x and make a pull request with a change to file y

-## Task 14: review a pull request from x to your repo
+## Task 15: review a pull request from x to your repo

 # Useful links